 Instagram Stories might be fleeting, but you can make them last forever by adding them to a highlights reel.
 Look underneath the information on your profile page, tap ‘New’ to enter your Story archive, and select the published posts you want to showcase.
 Tap ‘Next’, then choose a cover image and name your highlight before tapping ‘Add’.

-How Do I Measure The Success Of My Instagram Stories?
+How to Measure The Success of Instagram Stories

 Understanding how your Instagram Stories perform will help you create more of the content your followers love.
 If you have a business profile, you can start delving into your analytics by tapping the insights icon in the top right-hand corner of your profile page – it looks like a bar chart.